apache/gobblin/gobblin-docs/Getting-Started.md

 ./gradlew :gobblin-distribution:buildDistributionTar
 ```

-Note: A full build takes time because it runs other tasks like test, javadoc, findMainBugs, etc. For quick usage, building distribution is good enough.
+Note: A full build takes time because it runs other tasks like test, javadoc, findMainBugs, etc, which impacts the build performance.
-However a full build can be easily created by running
+For a quick usage, building distribution is good enough.
+However a full build can be easily made by running:
 ```bash
 ./gradlew build
 ```